jlHertel/adriconf/README.md

 - System-wide application options with redundant options will be removed automatically.

+## Translating

+To add a new language or to improve a existing one, you can edit the po files located under po/ dir.
+To add a new translation use the following command (for example for German):

+    msginit -i adriconf.pot -o de.po --locale=de

+To update an existing translation from the pot file you can use the folowing:

+    mv de.po de.po~
+    msgmerge -o de.po de.po~ adriconf.pot

+To update the pot file itself you can run the following:

+   intltool-update --pot --gettext-package=adriconf

+Please note that many text shown in the application are from mesa directly, mainly the option descriptions.
+Therefore if you see any missing translation you will need to add it to the [mesa](https://www.mesa3d.org/) project itself.

 ## TODOs

 Some things that still need to be done: